realworldocaml/mdx/README.md

            print external packages required to build this duniverse

        init
-           analyse opam files to generate an initial duniverse-lock.opam.locked
+           analyse opam files to generate an initial lock file

        migrate-dune-get
            convert a legacy dune-get file to an opam lock file